Vorlent/IlliquidEconomics/_posts/2024-01-16-Progress_Report.md

 title: Progress Report
 ---

+This blog somehow turned into a half baked book.
+I need to finish this train of thought first.

 This is just a way to keep myself a little bit accountable and to brag a little bit about how many ideas I have and how many end up being published.
 The expectation is that I will update this post and simply redate it.
 The information here is non-binding and prone to being out of date.

 Stages: